ecwusers/xml/anticoagulation/ttr/README.md

 Using this report
 -----------------
-The report currently has a filter for one of our practice's addresses.
+The report currently has filters for the first query, "Patients from selected site", where you can select specific prctice sites based on PCPS address.
 You can delete or edit that as needed.

-After exporting this report, you may need to remove '>' symbols from your INR values.
+After exporting this report, you may need to remove '>' symbols or other non-numeric characters from your INR values.

 Questions
 -----------------